mitchahan/Roguelike-Game-CSharp/README.md

 * The ability to pick up items (gold) off of enemies
 * add armor and a shop to the game

-## Further Developement of Tutorial
+## Further Developement of Tutorial Code for own Purposes
 * **Mitch Hansen** - *Main Developer* - [mitchahan](https://github.com/mitchahan)